 CAM returns with an exciting project celebrating the composers and performers from both South Wales in the United Kingdom and New South Wales in Australia…

-CAM Director Wendy Hiscocks collaborates with the Welsh baritone Jeremy Huw Williams on 16 beautiful and diverse settings of original Welsh folksongs sung in the original language.
+CAM Director Wendy Hiscocks collaborates with the Welsh baritone Jeremy Huw Williams (both pictured above) on 16 beautiful and diverse settings of original Welsh folksongs sung in the original language.

 Jeremy has been a strong advocate of Welsh song for many years and has been active in commissioning settings from many composers.
 Here he tells us about this project.